areebbeigh/codeinterview-sandbox/README.md

 Example AWS deployment config and scripts are provided in `example/`.

+## Alternatives
+This sandbox might not be what you're looking for.
+In that case, I've listen some similar projects below. :)

+- [judge0 API](https://github.com/judge0/api) is a robust and scalable open-source online code execution system.
+- [isolate](https://github.com/ioi/isolate) is a sandbox built to safely run untrusted executables, offering them a limited-access environment and preventing them from affecting the host system.
+It takes advantage of features specific to the Linux kernel, like namespaces and control groups.

 ## Contributing
 Start by creating an issue describing your suggestion/idea/bug and we can take it from there! :)